Dog Tax War

 The Dog Tax war was a confrontation in 1898 between the Crown and a group of Northern Māori, led by Hone Riiwi Toia, opposed to the enforcement of a 'dog tax'.
-It has been described by some authors as the last gasp of the 19th-century wars between the Māori and Pākehā settlers.
-It was, however, a bloodless "war", with only a few shots being fired.
-Hone Heke Ngapua, MHR for Northern Māori, was responsible for de-escalating the confrontation.
+It has been described by some authors as the last gasp of the 19th-century wars between the Māori and European settlers.
+It was in fact a bloodless "war", with only a few shots being fired.
+Hōne Heke Ngāpua, MHR for Northern Māori, was responsible for de-escalating the confrontation.

 The tax

 In the 1890s the Hokianga County Council imposed a tax of 2/6d (half crown) on each dog in the district.
 Many people, particularly in the South Hokianga, refused to pay—including Hone Riiwi Toia.
 The gradual encroachment on Māori autonomy, including the introduction of colonial laws instigated an armed protest, the response to which became known as the Dog Tax War.